tnecniv/tnecniv.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a postdoctoral fellow in the [ACDS Lab](https://sites.gatech.edu/acds/) at Georgia Tech, supervised by Evangelos Theodorou.
-I work at the intersection of robotics, generative AI, and optimal control.
-My current work involves quantifying and improving the generalization capabilities of AI models, such as *generative diffusion models* and *deep unfolded algorithms*, using principles from stochastic optimal control.
+I am a postdoctoral fellow in the *ACDS Lab at Georgia Tech*, supervised by Evangelos Theodorou.
+I work at the intersection of *robotics*, *generative AI*, and *optimal control*.
+My current work involves quantifying and improving the generalization capabilities of AI models, such as *diffusion models* and *deep unfolded algorithms*, using principles from stochastic optimal control.

 I received my Ph.D. from Princeton University in 2023.
-I conducted my dissertation research as part of the [IRoM Lab](https://irom-lab.princeton.edu), where I was advised by Anirudha Majumdar.
+I conducted my dissertation research as part of the *IRoM Lab*, where I was advised by Anirudha Majumdar.
 My research focused on studying, both theoretically and empirically, the how much information a robot needs to complete a given task and how its behavior should change depending on the quality of information provided by its sensor its sensors.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.